-Cor pulmonale is failure of the right side of the heart brought on by long-term high blood pressure in the pulmonary arteries and right ventricle of the heart.
+Cor pulmonale is failure of the right side of the heart.
+It is brought on by long-term high blood pressure in the arteries of the lung and right ventricle of the heart.

 High blood pressure in the arteries of the lungs is called pulmonary hypertension.
-The right side of the heart has a harder time pumping blood when this happens.
-If this high pressure is present for a longer period of time, it puts a strain on the right side of the heart, leading to cor pulmonale.
+The right side of the heart has a harder time pumping blood to the lungs when this happens.
+If this high pressure continues, it puts a strain on the right side of the heart, leading to cor pulmonale.

 Shortness of breath or light-headedness during activity is often the first symptom.
 You may have a fast heart beat and feel like your heart is pounding.